 2. Police Partner, by ClickZ Designs, allows officers to put their field notes into a smart phone rather than into a handheld notebook.
 Notation fields are available for case numbers and other fields can contain details about suspects and witnesses vehicles.
 These notes can later be e-mailed to an officer for inclusion in a report.
 Available for Android.
 Cost: $1.99

 3. MEA Forensics, by MEA Forensic Engineers & Scientists, LTD, walks investigators through the important questions to ask on the case and the evidence they might want to preserve.
 It provides the step-by-step guidance that may be needed for collision reconstruction, accidents and personal injury cases.
 Available for Android and iPhone.
 Free.

 4. Clinical and Forensics, by Sigma-Aldrich, a life sciences technology company, provides up-to-date information on analytical tools for forensic testing and guidance for sample handling.
 It also provides information and references to research new advances in the field.
 Made for iPhone.
 Free.

-8. Photosynth, by Microsoft, allows a panoramic view of any scene to be captured.
+7. Photosynth (now part of the Pix Camera app), by Microsoft, allows a panoramic view of any scene to be captured.
 While made for any type of user, this app can be functional for first responders and crime scene investigators wanting to document a view of a crime scene and save visual evidence for later investigation and use.
-In fact, police departments around the country have experimented with this app including the Astoria Police Department in Oregon.
+In fact, police departments around the country have experimented with this app.
 Available for iPhone and iPad.
 Cost: Free.

 Online MS - Cyber Security